holderlb/graph-stream-generator/README.md

 The instances file provides the ground truth of all the full patterns that appear across all the graph streams.

-##Questions?
+## Questions?

-Contact: Dr. Larry Holder, School of EECS, Washington State University, email: holder@eecs.wsu.edu.
+Contact: Dr. Larry Holder, School of Electrical Engineering and Computer Science, Washington State University, email: holder@eecs.wsu.edu.